 What is the best side stone engagement ring?
 There is no wrong way to add extra bling to a ring!
 Engagement rings with side stones are made in three parts.
 A side stone engagement ring is made up of a large center diamond and a smaller stone flanking each side.
 Most of the time, all of the smaller stones are one shape and style.
 For example:

 - Square (or princess-cut)

 - Rectangular (or emerald-cut)

 - Triangle (or trillian or trilliant)

-This could be a great idea for the bride who has a favorite color or simply loves colorful gemstones.
-Consider a popular style where oval gemstones such as sapphires sit alongside a larger oval diamond.
-Or choose a larger carat gemstone flanked or bordered by diamonds.
-Fancy colored diamonds can also help create a show-stopper look for the ring.
+Consider a popular style using oval gemstones such as sapphires alongside a larger oval diamond.
+Or, choose a larger carat gemstone flanked or bordered by diamonds.
+Fancy colored diamonds can help create a show-stopper look for the ring.

 The "halo" setting works with any shape of the major stone.
 With a halo ring setting, pavé diamonds or colorful gemstones circle the main stone.
 Halo rings will have one or two diamond-lined frames that circle the main diamond.